 - Grit (see separate section below)

-- Cuttlefish – for your bird to sharpen and file its beak on and also good for bones
+- Cuttlefish: This is for your bird to sharpen and file its beak on, and it's also good for bones.

 - Mineral block